xden/xden.github.io/_posts/2016-11-20-simple-terminal.md

 But to keep the source minimal, st has to be recompiled when user want some customization, even just for changing the ASCI color.
 Its source code includes a file named _config.h_, all custom configuration can be done in this file.
 I was surprised by this complexity at first, but later enjoying this approach after using it for a while.

 This [PKGBUILD](https://github.com/d8660091/st-custom/blob/master/PKGBUILD) file along with the [config.h](https://github.com/d8660091/st-custom/blob/master/config.h) can help pacman user to automate the compile and install procedure.
-The command for compiling and installation after customization can be as simple as:
+The command for compiling the source and installation after customizing _config.h_ can be as simple as:

 ```bash
 makepkg -fi